tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note

 Here `trombonehcd` and `tromboneassembly` is the name of component that will be registered with `LocationService`, which is the `name` field in the ComponentInfo file (see @ref:[DeployingComponents](../framework/deploying-components.md)).
 By default, all components will log at level specified by `csw-logging.logLevel`.
+Also, the component specific log levels will be case-insensitive i.e `TCS.tromboneHcd` and `tcs.trombonehcd` will represent the same component and the one specified later will take preference.

 @@@